How the people around you shape your biology, and what happens when they're not there

 The Self-Reinforcing Loop

-A 2025 review describes a concerning cycle: social isolation amplifies age-related deficits in cognitive control, emotional regulation, and stress resilience.
+According to a 2025 review, social isolation amplifies age-related deficits in cognitive control, emotional regulation, and stress resilience, describing a concerning cycle.
 These impairments then heighten social threat sensitivity and blunt social reward, perpetuating further isolation.
 Breaking this cycle early may be critical for long-term brain health.

 The Vagus Nerve: Your Body's Social Wiring

-The vagus nerve, the longest cranial nerve, running from the brainstem to the gut, provides a direct physiological link between social engagement and health outcomes.
+The vagus nerve is the longest cranial nerve, running from the brainstem to the gut.
+It provides a direct physiological link between social engagement and health outcomes.

 When you do a heavy deadlift and hold your breath (the Valsalva maneuver), the vagus nerve mediates a dramatic hemodynamic shift.
 Intrathoracic pressure rises, venous return drops, and if the vagal response overshoots, you can lose consciousness entirely.
 That's the mechanism behind those gym fainting videos.
 The same nerve that can shut down your body under extreme physical strain is also responsible for mediating the calming, anti-inflammatory effects of social bonding.